CS222-UIUC/course-project-vegetationorange/README.md

 # Stonks
 Students often have keen interests in financial literacy but lack the funds to have real world experience.
 Stonks lets students have a gamified (competitive) yet safe space to learn how the stock market functions by trading while competing against other students.
+Our project is a competitive yet safe space to learn about investing in a fun and engaging way.
+Users compete with others to rake in the highest profit by buying and selling stocks.
+While similar projects exist, our solution is highly user-friendly with a focus on modern design and quick actions.

+## Built With
+1. Flask (backend)
+2. Firebase (database)
+3. Finnhub as Public Stock API (data)
+4. Bootstrap and Jinja templates (frontend)

 ## Setup
 1. Acquire project permissions